Alfred Hitchcock: Early sound films

 Hitchcock released two spy thrillers in 1936.
 Sabotage was loosely based on Joseph Conrad's novel, The Secret Agent (1907), about a woman who discovers that her husband is a terrorist, and Secret Agent, based on two stories in Ashenden: Or the British Agent (1928) by W. Somerset Maugham.
+In his positive review of Sabotage for The Spectator, the writer and journalist Graham Greene identified the children's matinée scene as an "ingenious and pathetic twist stamped as Mr Hitchcock's own".
+Secret Agent starred Madeleine Carroll and John Gielgud, with Peter Lorre playing Gielgud's deranged assistant, and typical Hitchcockian themes include mistaken identity, trains and a "Hitchcock blonde".

 At this time, Hitchcock also became notorious for pranks against the cast and crew.
 These jokes ranged from simple and innocent to crazy and maniacal.
 For instance, he hosted a dinner party where he dyed all the food blue because he claimed there weren't enough blue foods.
 He also had a horse delivered to the dressing room of his friend, actor Gerald du Maurier.

 Hitchcock followed up with Young and Innocent in 1937, a crime thriller based on the 1936 novel A Shilling for Candles by Josephine Tey.
 Starring Nova Pilbeam and Derrick De Marney, the film was relatively enjoyable for the cast and crew to make.
 To meet distribution purposes in America, the film's runtime was cut and this included removal of one of Hitchcock's favourite scenes: a children's tea party which becomes menacing to the protagonists.

 Hitchcock's next major success was The Lady Vanishes (1938), "one of the greatest train movies from the genre's golden era", according to Philip French, in which Miss Froy (May Whitty), a British spy posing as a governess, disappears on a train journey through the fictional European country of Bandrika.
 The film saw Hitchcock receive the 1938 New York Film Critics Circle Award for Best Director.
-Benjamin Crisler of the New York Times wrote in June 1938: "Three unique and valuable institutions the British have that we in America have not: Magna Carta, the Tower Bridge and Alfred Hitchcock, the greatest director of screen melodramas in the world."
-The film was based on the novel The Wheel Spins (1936) written by Ethel Lina White.
+Benjamin Crisler of The New York Times wrote in June 1938: "Three unique and valuable institutions the British have that we in America have not: Magna Carta, the Tower Bridge and Alfred Hitchcock, the greatest director of screen melodramas in the world."
+The film was based on the novel The Wheel Spins (1936) written by Ethel Lina White, and starred Michael Redgrave (in his film debut) and Margaret Lockwood.